Tesla Powerwall 3 Price, Installation Costs & Grants UK

 ★★★★★ Trustpilot

 “From initial survey to flawless installation, Solar4Good delivered an exceptional experience.
-The team worked meticulously and left the site spotless.
 Clear explanations and no hidden fees.”

 — Verified customer

-How Much Does a Tesla Powerwall 3 Cost in the UK?
+How Much Does a Powerwall 3 Cost in the UK?

-There is no single fixed price, because every installation is different.
+However, there is no single fixed price, because every installation differs.
 As a general 2026 guide, the figures below reflect typical UK pricing.

 | Item | General 2026 guide price | Notes |